qdm12/My-Computing-course/02. Code writing/readme.md

 ![Code writing example][code_writing]

 ## Code editor
-- For general use, there is atom.io:
+- For general use, there is [atom.io][atom_link]:

 [![Atom.io][atom_image]][atom_link]

-## Test your code ASAP
+## Always test your code ASAP
 - Always **test** your code by running it :running:
-  - Even with some fake data you make up
+  - Even with some fake data you make up :abcd:
   - Find a :bug: (*bug*) early !
 - Use the *Python console* for simple stuff, by entering `python` in a terminal
 - Run directly your code by entering `python mycode.py` in a terminal